 - Soreness and tenderness around the elbow and/or elbow bump

-- Pain when opening the elbow (known as tennis elbow)
+- Pain on the outside of elbow (known as tennis elbow)

-- Pain when making a fist (known as golfer’s elbow).
+- Pain on the inside of elbow (known as golfer’s elbow).

 There are a number of causes of elbow pain, with the most common cause being overuse and sports injuries.
 Sports such as golf, tennis and boxing can contribute to elbow pain and injuries.